An MRI Atlas of the Human Fetal Brain: Reference and Segmentation Tools for Fetal Brain MRI Analysis: Background and Summary

 Uus et al.~\cite{uus2023multi} have built a high-quality, high-resolution multi-modal spatiotemporal MRI atlas of the fetal brain in the GA range of 21 to 36 weeks from reconstructed T2w, T1-weighted (T1w), and dMRI scans of 187 fetuses from the developing Human Connectome Project (dHCP)~\cite{price2019developing}.
 This atlas, referred to as the dHCP fetal MRI atlas, contains T1w, T2w, and dMRI modalities, including fractional anisotropy, mean diffusivity, and orientation distribution function images of the fetal brain, as well as tissue segmentations including the developing white matter, cortical gray matter, cerebrospinal fluid, and major deep gray matter structures, with a total of 17 labels.

-Our goal in this work was to leverage the most recent technical advances in fetal MRI processing along with improved fetal imaging on 3T MRI scanners to generate a spatiotemporal MRI atlas of the fetal brain with much higher quality than the 2017 CRL atlas, but also with unique and detailed segmentations of the fetal brain anatomy, including tissue segmentations with the transient compartments of the developing white matter (36 total structures), as well as anatomical parcellation (126 total structures) that do not currently exist in any other fetal MRI atlas.
+Our goal in this work was to leverage the most recent technical advances in fetal MRI processing along with improved fetal imaging on 3T MRI scanners to generate a spatiotemporal MRI atlas of the fetal brain with much higher quality than the 2017 CRL atlas, but also with unique and detailed segmentations of the fetal brain anatomy, including tissue segmentations with the transient compartments of the developing white matter (31 total structures), as well as anatomical parcellation (126 total structures) that do not currently exist in any other fetal MRI atlas.
 These detailed segmentations and labels are crucial to conduct studies on regional brain maturation, connectivity analysis, regional groupwise analysis, and gene expression analysis.
 Therefore, the CRL-2025 atlas described here fills a critical gap in the field by providing detailed anatomical parcellations and transient compartments for the fetal brain on an anatomically-refined spatiotemporal MRI atlas.
 In this paper, we present the CRL-2025 fetal brain atlas, its construction framework, atlas labels, and, importantly, an open source framework based on state-of-the-art registration, parcellation, and segmentation methods to support automatic segmentation and population-level neurodevelopmental analysis.
-The CRL-2025 spatiotemporal fetal brain atlas provides a high-resolution anatomical reference from 21 to 37 weeks of GA based on carefully processed scans of 160 fetuses, and is released along with the CRL dMRI atlas~\cite{khan2019fetal} as well as tissue segmentations and parcellations on the dMRI atlas, which are also unique and new in the field.
-The dMRI atlas provides diffusion tensor maps and diffusion measures such as fractional anisotropy and mean diffusivity, as well as detailed delineations of tissue segmentations and parcellations.
-Together or separately, these atlases can be used in a wide range of applications such as spatial normalization, automatic segmentation through label propagation, regional morphometric and volumetric analysis, multi-modal analysis, tract segmentation, tractography, and connectivity analysis to study developmental trajectories at the population level.
-To enable rapid and accurate region-level analysis on both T2w and dMRI scans, we have developed and released efficient segmentation and parcellation pipelines based on 1) multi-atlas segmentation, and 2) deep learning, two distinct approaches that balance anatomical fidelity with computational scalability.
-To this end, we have trained and compared several deep neural networks, including nnUNet~\cite{isensee2021nnu}, UNetR~\cite{hatamizadeh2021unetr}, Swin U-NetR~\cite{hatamizadeh2021swin,cao2022swin} and an attention-guided lightweight MAMBA network~\cite{liao2024lightmunet} (called EMM-Seg), to segment individual fetal brains.
-These tools and atlases are released to support the research community in this burgeoning area of research.
+The CRL-2025 spatiotemporal fetal brain atlas provides a high-resolution anatomical reference from 21 to 37 weeks of GA based on carefully processed scans of 159 fetuses, and is released along with the CRL dMRI atlas~\cite{khan2019fetal} as well as tissue segmentations and regional parcellations on the dMRI atlas, which are also novel to the field.
+The dMRI atlas provides diffusion tensor images and derived scalar maps (fractional anisotropy (FA), color FA (CFA) and mean diffusivity) as well as detailed tissue segmentations and parcellations.